acbsp/bonafide.guru/en/contents.rst

 (Srila Prabhupada conversation 2.11 .1977)

 Lord Caytanya ― is Krishna Himself.
-Who can speak of Krishna in this way except Srimati Radharani?
+Who can speak of Krishna in this way except Śrīmatī Radharani?
 "Only Krishna can take My place!" *Only Radharani can declare so, and no one else.*

 This statement can also be considered as a warning for self-appointed